joey101937/JEngine/README.md

 If false, uses only a double buffer.
 More buffers require more cpu power but make things animate smoother.
 Changed with  **Main.tripleBuffer**
 ### **Ticks per Second**
 How fast scenes run their tick method.
 Slows or speeds up the game relative to real time. lower number = slower game but smoother performance for weak hardware.
+### **Resolution Scaling**
+When you create a project that uses visual image assets, those assets are rendered pixel per pixel and their size (without in-engine scaling) is determined by the actual size of the image asset used.
+Ie: a 200x200 image will display over a distance of 200x200 in the game.
+The problem is that different screens have different resolutions than the screen you are testing your project on, so a character that looks large on your 1080p display will look tiny on a 4k display.
+To keep things looking uniform across all screen resolutions, set the final static field **NATIVE_RESOLUTION** in game class to reflect the resolution of you, the programmer's screen.
+Now you may call the **Game.scaleForResolution()** option and it will automatically scale your entire project to look the same on whatever screen size the project is run in as it does on the screen you are testing on.